You need to confirm you are over the age of 25 and living in Scotland

 Individual Training Accounts (ITA)

 This is offered at certain times throughout the year.
-Visit our ITA page to see if it’s available now and if you’re eligible.
+Visit our ITA page to see if it’s available now and whether you’re eligible.

 Part-time fee grant